Game Design for Chromebooks 1a: Introduction

 - Discuss the general history of video gaming by identifying console and controller updates by decade

-- List the different components that make up a video game and explain how they contribute to the game’s fun
+- List the different components that make up a video game

 - Compare and contrast various game creation tools and game engines